seanstar12/Tasmota/README.md

 NOTE: In the future, when you are preparing to flash a stock build of Tasmota to the MJ-SD01 Dimmer, select the Generic template first before flashing to prevent a possible conflict with another device template.

+BONUS: Want the Red LED on while the light is off?
+Run this rule:
+Rule3 on power1#state=1 do ledpower 0 endon on power1#state=0 do ledpower 1 endon
+Rule3 1

 --------

 ## Sample Configuration YAML Code